 - 1.1 SQW is committed to being a net zero company by 2030, which means that we will reduce our emissions as far as is practical and offset the remaining emissions.
-This report sets out an assessment of carbon emissions for 2021/22 (that is the period from April 2021 to March 2022, the last full year for which data is available) and the actions that we will implement going forward. - 1.2 SQW was carbon neutral for 2021/22 by offsetting our carbon emissions.
-Given the ongoing effects of COVID-19 at the time and associated restrictions, despite some modest increases in business travel and commuting compared to the previous year, 2021/22 remained a highly unusual year, and a high level of homeworking continued.
-We will therefore continue to monitor our emissions as new working patterns evolve.
-Inherently, SQW remains a relatively low emissions consultancy business.
+This report sets out an assessment of carbon emissions for 2022/23 (that is the period from April 2022 to March 2023, the last full year for which data is available) and the actions that we will implement going forward. - 1.2 SQW was carbon neutral for 2022/23 by offsetting our carbon emissions.
+With a return to more normal working patterns in the 2022/23 period following the ending of restrictions associated with the COVID-19 pandemic, including a higher level of business travel and commuting, our emissions saw a modest increase from 2021/22.
+However, SQW remains a relatively low emissions consultancy business.